openshift/ci-docs/content/en/docs/architecture/ci-operator.md

 You can reinstate these steps by introducing a workflow such as [generic-claim](https://steps.ci.openshift.org/workflow/generic-claim).

 The pull secret `${CLUSTER_PROFILE_DIR}/pull-secret` does not exist if a test claims a cluster.
 The same content can be accessed by [adding the `ci-pull-credentials` secret in the `test-credentials` namespace to your test](https://docs.ci.openshift.org/docs/architecture/step-registry/#injecting-custom-credentials): the key in the secret is `.dockerconfigjson`.

+For any test using `cluster_claim`, `ci-operator` creates a release whose name is specified by `cluster_claim.as` which is `latest` by default.
+The payload of the release is the one used to install the ephemeral cluster for the test.
+That means if there is a release in the `releases` stanza with the same name, it is overridden throughout the test.
+To avoid the release overriding, `cluster_claim.as` can be given as a value which does not appear in the `releases` stanza.

 ## Declaring Tests